The Nature of Power (Part I)

 Power as the Production of Subjects

-Power shapes people into specific roles—not through obvious threats, but through the quiet, relentless force that defines who we are and what we’re supposed to be.
-Power tells us what to do by telling us who we are.
-This isn’t about rare moments of crisis or authority figures barking orders.
+Power shapes people into specific roles.
+It tells us what to do by telling us who we are.
+I’m not referring to those rare moments of crisis or authority figures barking orders.
 Power works best when it’s invisible, embedded in everyday routines, relationships, and institutions.

 Consider schools.
-They don’t just teach math or history—they teach obedience, punctuality, respect for hierarchy.
+They teach math and history, yes.
+But they also teach obedience, punctuality, and respect for hierarchy.
 Students learn to raise their hands to speak, sit still for hours, and accept that the person at the front of the room controls their time.
-While punishment enforces the rules when necessary, the real power lies in the structure itself—shaping behavior through routine, expectation, and authority built into the system.
+While punishment enforces the rules when necessary, the real power lies in the structure itself.

 When power is embedded structurally like this, it becomes invisible.
 Behavior is shaped through the illusion that this is simply the way things are.

 The use of occasional but swift force serves to snap people back in line.
-A reprimand, a bad grade, a trip to the principal’s office—each one sends a message about what kind of person you are becoming.
-Over time, you don’t just learn the rules; you learn that being quiet, obedient, and efficient earns approval, praise, and the promise of a good future, while questioning, resisting, or moving at your own pace leads to trouble.
-It doesn’t feel like someone’s opinion—it feels like the way the world is.
-You start to see yourself through this lens: a good student, a problem, or maybe just average, but rarely do you stop to ask who decided these were the measures of success in the first place?
+A reprimand, a bad grade, or a trip to the principal’s office each sends a message about what kind of person you are becoming.
+Over time, you learn that being quiet, obedient, and efficient earns approval, praise, and the promise of a good future, while questioning, resisting, or moving at your own pace leads to trouble (or to a rebel identity).
+This doesn’t feel like someone’s opinion, it simply feels like the way the world is.
+You start to see yourself as a good student, a problem child, or maybe just average.
+Rarely do you stop to ask “who decided these were the measures of success in the first place?”
 The system’s values become your own, shaping what you strive for, what you avoid, and what feels possible for you long after school is over.

 Legal systems go even deeper.
-They don’t just define crimes; they define people.
-Being labeled a “felon,” a “refugee,” or an “illegal immigrant” isn’t just a description—it’s a status that carries specific legal and social consequences.
+Being labeled a “felon,” a “refugee,” or an “illegal immigrant” is a status that carries specific legal and social consequences.
 These labels dictate who can vote, who can work, who deserves protection, and who can be thrown in a cage.
 They create categories that shape how people are treated by the state and by each other.
-And you don’t have to be arrested to feel the weight of power.
+You don’t have to be arrested to feel the weight of power.
 If you’re constantly aware that certain behavior might get you profiled, surveilled, or harassed, you start adjusting without anyone having to say a word.

-This is how normalization works.
-It’s the process of making certain behaviors, identities, and roles seem natural—so natural that questioning them feels strange.
+Normalization is the process of making certain behaviors, identities, and roles seem so natural that questioning them feels strange.
 Why do people work 40 hours a week?
 Why do they take out massive loans for education or housing?
-Not because this is the right way to live, but because power has imposed a standardized model of success while making alternative paths economically punishing or nearly impossible to sustain.
+Is this because this is the right way to live, or because power has imposed a standardized model of success while making alternative paths economically punishing or nearly impossible to sustain?
 Other choices exist, but they seemingly come with even greater risk, instability, or social exclusion.

-The result is self-regulation—people don’t need to be forced into compliance when deviating from the system extracts an even heavier toll.
-And once inside, the debt, the job, the obligations tighten around them, making exit feel not just difficult, but unthinkable.
-People conform not because someone is watching, but because they believe it’s the only way to survive, succeed, or even be accepted.
+People don’t need to be forced into compliance when deviating from the system extracts an such a heavy toll.
+The debt, the job, and the obligations tighten around those who try to carve their own path, making exit from social normativity feel like a gamble, if not unthinkable.
+People conform because they believe (often rightly!) it’s the only way to survive, succeed, or even be accepted.

-Step outside the lines, and the consequences aren’t always a shouting boss or an arresting cop—they’re quieter.
-They show up as an eviction notice taped to your door, an empty fridge at the end of the month, medical bills stacked like threats you can’t ignore.
-They’re the aching exhaustion from juggling two jobs with no time for your kids, the gnawing anxiety of living one missed paycheck away from disaster.
+Step outside the lines, and the consequences show up as an eviction notice taped to your door, an empty fridge at the end of the month, or medical bills.
+The punishment is the aching exhaustion from juggling two jobs with no time for your kids, the gnawing anxiety of living one missed paycheck away from disaster.

 Power as Self-Reinforcing Through Resistance

-Power is not fragile in the face of opposition.
-In fact, it often relies on conflict to justify its continuation.
-Systems of control are built not just to withstand resistance but to absorb it, twist it, and feed off it.
+Power often relies on conflict to justify its continuation.
+Systems of control are built to absorb resistance, twist it, and feed off it.

 Resistance can be the very thing that justifies the system’s existence.

 Take protests, for example.
-A mass of people in the streets demanding change might look like a crack in the system, but for power, it’s often business as usual.
-The system knows how to respond: deploy riot cops, control the media narrative, and when the dust settles, introduce reforms that appear progressive but leave the foundations untouched.
-Maybe a new policy gets passed, a few officials are swapped out, but the core machinery—the economic structures, the policing systems, the hierarchies of control—remains intact.
+A mass of people in the streets demanding change might look like a crack in the system, but at this point in history, the system has had centuries of practice in responding to protests.
+It knows how to respond: deploy riot cops, control the media narrative, and when the dust settles, introduce reforms that may appear progressive, but, after rounds of deliberation, result in policies that leave the foundations untouched.
+Maybe a new policy gets passed, a few officials are swapped out, but the the economic structures, policing systems, and hierarchies of control at the root of the injustice remain intact.
 The spectacle of resistance becomes part of the system’s performance, a way to release pressure without changing the conditions that created it.

-After the George Floyd uprisings, Democrats passed the George Floyd Justice in Policing Act, a reform bill that banned chokeholds and no-knock warrants at the federal level but failed to defund or dismantle the police structures protesters condemned.
-Meanwhile, under Biden, police budgets continued to grow, and police killings increased every single year of his administration, proving that the system’s response to rebellion isn’t transformation—it’s adaptation, reinforcing its power under the guise of reform.
+After the murder of George Floyd, there were mass uprisings nationwide.
+What was the result?
+Democrats passed the George Floyd Justice in Policing Act, a reform bill that banned chokeholds and no-knock warrants at the federal level but failed to defund or dismantle the police structures protesters condemned.
+Meanwhile, under Biden, police budgets continued to grow, and police killings increased every single year of his administration.

 Protesters are labeled threats, their demands twisted into justifications for repression.
-Tear gas clouds the streets, not just to disperse crowds but to send a message: step out of line, and this is what you get.
-It’s not just the baton that enforces order—it’s the court case that drags on for years, the felony record that locks you out of jobs, the quiet blacklisting from spaces of influence.
-Power swings between concession and crackdown, not out of confusion, but calculation.
-Whether through the soft language of reform or the hard fist of repression, the goal is the same: to protect the system’s core, to remind people that stepping too far out of bounds comes with a cost that doesn’t always bleed but always bruises.
+Tear gas clouds the streets to disperse crowds and to send a message: step out of line, and this is what you get.
+For some protestors, a court case that drags on for years, a criminal record that locks you out of jobs, and a blacklisting from spaces of influence follows.

-In fact, we have seen this play out recently in Atlanta.
-In response to protests against the construction of the massive police training facility known as Cop City in Atlanta, Georgia, the state ramped up repression by charging activists with domestic terrorism—an unprecedented move for environmental and anti-police protests.
+In another example, we have seen this play out recently in Atlanta.
+In response to protests against the construction of the massive police training facility known as Cop City in Atlanta, Georgia, the state ramped up repression by charging activists with domestic terrorism, an unprecedented move for environmental and anti-police protests.
 Georgia lawmakers then introduced harsher legislation, expanding the definition of domestic terrorism to include property damage and increasing penalties for protest-related offenses.
 This legal shift allows the state to treat activists like criminals and justify aggressive policing under the guise of maintaining public safety.

 What is being described is a feedback loop.
-Acts of resistance trigger responses—more policing, stricter regulations, propaganda campaigns—that suppress dissent and reinforce the very structures being opposed.
+Acts of resistance trigger responses like more policing, stricter regulations, and propaganda campaigns that suppress dissent and reinforce the very structures being opposed.

 Power is incredibly adept at turning resistance into proof of its own necessity.
 Every riot becomes a reason for more cops.
 Every act of defiance becomes evidence that 'order' must be restored.
 Even when resistance wins small victories, those wins are often contained within frameworks that prevent deeper transformation.

-Power prepares for this—we don’t.
 Police run drills on surrounding crowds, cutting off escape routes, and forcing protesters into confusion and panic while coordinating movements through radios and surveillance.
 They practice dispersing marches, isolating leaders, and escalating just enough to justify crackdowns, while protesters arrive with no rehearsals, no shared playbook, and no institutional backing.
-It’s not a fair fight—it’s stepping onto a battlefield they’ve mapped, using tactics they’ve mastered, against forces trained to control every possible move.
+It’s not a fair fight; it’s stepping onto a battlefield those in power have mapped, using tactics they’ve mastered, against forces trained to control every possible move.

 Power and the Organization of Desire

-Desire isn’t some untouched, internal spark unique to each person.
+It’s essential to see that desire isn’t some untouched, internal spark unique to each person.
 It’s crafted, shaped by the environments we navigate.
-In a capitalist economy, success is about productivity, accumulation, and display.
+In a capitalist economy, success is seen as productivity, accumulation, and display.
 A new car is a marker of having ‘made it.’
 A promotion is validation that your time is worth more.
-People chase six-figure salaries, luxury apartments with skyline views, and job titles embossed on business cards, not because these things carry inherent meaning, but because they come with systems of reward: applause from peers, nods of respect from strangers, a sense of security tied to numbers in a bank account.
+People chase six-figure salaries, luxury apartments with skyline views, and job titles embossed on business cards, not because these things carry inherent meaning, but because they come with applause from peers, nods of respect from strangers, and a sense of security tied to numbers in a bank account.

-Instead, it shows up in the quiet panic of falling behind, the shame of being ‘unproductive’ on a day off, the impulse to compare net worths, job titles, or follower counts as if they measure human value.
-You don’t have to believe in the system’s values for them to shape your life—you just have to act in ways that keep its wheels turning: logging extra hours to impress your boss, buying things you don’t need to feel accomplished, equating busyness with purpose.
+Instead, it shows up in the panic of falling behind, the shame of being ‘unproductive’ on a day off, the impulse to compare net worths, job titles, or follower counts as if they measure human value.
+You don’t have to believe in the system’s values for them to shape your life; you just have to act in ways that keep its wheels turning, such as logging extra hours to impress your boss, buying things you don’t need to feel accomplished, and equating busyness with purpose.

 Power’s Temporal Logic: Control Over the Future